kishansripada/formi/README.md

-# Naach
+# FORMI

-Quickly mockup and automate dance formations synced to SoundCloud.
+Quickly mockup and automate dance formations synced to music.